Impossible (Edyta Górniak song)

-"Impossible" is a 2003 single by Edyta Górniak (known as “Edyta”) from the album Invisible.
+"Impossible" is a 2003 single by Edyta Górniak (credited as Edyta) from the album Invisible.

 Background

 The single was released in Poland, Germany, Austria and Switzerland.

-"Impossible" is the first single from the album Invisible and the last after the scheduled release of the second single “The Story So Far” have been cancelled.
+"Impossible" is the first single from the album Invisible and the last after the scheduled release of the second single "The Story So Far" was cancelled.

 Chart performance

 On February 2, 2003, "Impossible" debuted at number fifty-eight on the German Singles Chart, becoming Edyta's highest debut on the German Single Chart to date and her second entry in the German Chart after "One & One".

 The song also debuted at number sixty-six in Austria on February 16, 2003, rising to number fifty, and at number sixty-four in Switzerland on March 2, 2003.

 "Impossible" reached number thirty-five on Lista Przebojów Trójki of the public radio station Polskie Radio 3, the most popular unofficial Polish Singles Chart.

 Live performances

-Edyta performed "Impossible" in 2003 at the German edition of Top of the Pops on RTL, at the SWR3 Rheinland-Pfalz Open-Air in Mainz and at the Polish national selection for the Eurovision Song Contest as a show act.
+Edyta performed "Impossible" in 2003 on the German edition of Top of the Pops on RTL, at the SWR3 Rheinland-Pfalz Open-Air in Mainz and at the Polish national selection for the Eurovision Song Contest as a show act.